tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/file.md

 :::

 Files can be uploaded to Tape via the API by using the `multipart/form-data` HTTP content type.
 Once uploaded, file objects have a unique `id`, a `filename`, `size` and `download_url`.
+The `download_url` will expire after some hours, after which the file cannot be downloaded anymore via that URL.
+You can retrieve the file again to obtain a fresh `download_url`.

+Files that have been attached to a resource are deleted and can only be retrieved in the context of the resource.
 Files that are uploaded but not attached to a resource will be deleted automatically after 24 hours.

 ## Upload a file